liqs02/chat-wave/README.md

 **Deploying** `Docker` `Docker Compose`

 ## Functional services
 Chat wave is decomposed into three core microservices.
 All of them have own database and have a different business role.

-![diagram showing the structure of the services](.doc/functional-services.png)
+![diagram showing the structure of the services](.doc/functional-services.png) Services only accept and produce json.
 Each endpoint used by users are protected by csrf protection.
 The following profile disables this protection (however it is not recommended):
 ```yaml
 spring.profiles.active: csrf_disable